The Witten equation and its virtual fundamental cycle: Rigidified -curves and their moduli

 \end{itemize} \end{prop}

-\subsection{The structure of the moduli space $\MMr_{g,k,W}(\bgamma)$}
+\subsection{The structure of the moduli space $\MMr_{g,k} $}

-The structure of $\MMr_{g,k, W}$ can be described in the same way as that of $\MM_{g,k,W}$.
+The structure of $\MMr_{g,k, W}$ can be described in the same way as that of $\WW_{g,k}$.
 However, there are some new ingredients from the rigidified $W$-structure.

-\begin{rem}[Dual graph with group element decoration] As shown in \cite{FJR1}, the dual graph describing a stratum of $\MMr_{g,k, W}$ has an additional decoration $\gamma\in G$ at each tail and a pair of decorations $(\gamma, \gamma^{-1})$ at each internal edge.
-We use the same $\Gamma$ to denote the original dual graph together with the additional decoration and $\MMr(\Gamma)$ to denote the space of rigidified $W$-structures whose combinatorial type is described by $\Gamma$.
+\begin{rem}[Decorated dual graph] As shown in \cite{FJR2}, the dual graph describing a stratum of $\MMr_{g,k}$ has an additional decoration $\gamma\in G$ at each tail and a pair of decorations $(\gamma, \gamma^{-1})$ at each internal edge.
+We use the same $\Gamma$ to denote the original dual graph together with the additional decoration, and $\MMr(\Gamma)$ to denote the space of rigidified $W$-structures whose combinatorial type is described by $\Gamma$.
 Whether $\Gamma$ contains the additional decoration should be clear from the context. \end{rem}

-\begin{rem}[Canonical trivialization on cylindrical coordinate] Given a marked point $z_j$, a rigidification defines a basis $e_i$ of $\LL_i$ corresponding to a Ramond variable.
+\begin{rem}[Canonical trivialization over the cylindrical coordinate] Given a marked point $z_j$, a rigidification defines a basis $e_i$ of $\LL_i$ corresponding to the fixed variables.
 Hence, it defines a canonical trivialization of $\LL_i|_{z_j}$.
 We can extend this canonical trivialization over the cylindrical coordinate at $z_j$.
-For $\LL_i$ corresponding to an NS-variable, $\LL_i$ has nontrivial orbifold structure at $z_j$.
+For $\LL_i$ corresponding to a variable moved by the local group, $\LL_i$ has nontrivial orbifold structure at $z_j$.
 A rigidification defines a canonical trivialization over the cylindrical coordinate in the orbifold sense. \end{rem}